airbytehq/PyAirbyte/README.md

 )
 ```

 The `get_secret()` function accepts an optional `source` argument of enum type `SecretSource`.
-If omitted or set to `SecretSource.ANY`, AirbyteLib will search all available secrets sources.
+If omitted or set to `SecretSource.ANY`, PyAirbyte will search all available secrets sources.
 If `source` is set to a specific source, then only that source will be checked.
 If a list of `SecretSource` entries is passed, then the sources will be checked using the provided ordering.

-By default, AirbyteLib will prompt the user for any requested secrets that are not provided via other secret managers.
+By default, PyAirbyte will prompt the user for any requested secrets that are not provided via other secret managers.
 You can disable this prompt by passing `prompt=False` to `get_secret()`.

 ## Connector compatibility